Everything is sad, deliciously sad.

 The Fear

-The overall theme for this diorama is this crying mothers’ fear.
-The anxiety she feels that visitors may have brought the disease to the house.
-The fear of not being able to protect her family.
-Pesta is someone who will always be around in the world,as long as there are epidemics and pandemics.
+The overall theme for this diorama is the crying mother’s fear.
+It captures the anxiety she feels because visitors may have brought the disease into her home, and it reflects her deep worry about not being able to protect her family.

-I have grown up with stories about how the Polio epidemics affected my parents and their families when they were children in the early fifties.
-This particular scene takes place in a house inspired by Vinterstua (The winter-house) from 1800, on my grandparents’ farm in Østerdalen.
+I grew up hearing stories about how the Polio epidemics affected my parents and their families in the early 1950s.
+This scene is set in a house inspired by Vinterstua, an 1800s winter house on my grandparents’ farm in Østerdalen.

 The Child

-I tried different versions of the child.
-I tested a mouse with eyes wide open, listening to Pesta climbing the stairs.
-I tried with an older-looking girl.
-But this version seemed to work the best, very young and innocent.
-And I wanted to give her the most comfortable position, all curled up, cosy and safe…
+I tried different versions of the child because I wanted the character to feel just right.
+I tested a mouse with wide-open eyes, listening intently to Pesta climbing the stairs, and I also experimented with an older-looking girl.
+But in the end, this version seemed to work the best—a very young and innocent child.

 Everyday life

-I tested a version where the father is taking part in mothers’ upsetting conversation, emphatically comforting her.
-However, I later changed to him bringing in wood.
-The disease was part of everyday life.
-And more importantly, he left the door unlocked…
+I first tried having the father comfort the mother during her upsetting conversation, but I later changed it to him bringing in wood because it better reflected how the disease was part of everyday life.
+And most importantly, he left the door unlocked…

 Building the house